 Dr Amanda Foreman is the author of the award-winning best sellers, ‘Georgiana, Duchess of Devonshire’ (1999) and ‘A World on Fire: A Epic History of Two Nations Divided (2011).
 Her solo radio and documentary work includes ‘Wellington’s Women’ (Channel Four), ‘What is History?’
 (BBC Radio 3) ‘The Georgians’ (BBC Radio 4), and the BBC/Netflix series ‘The Ascent of Woman’.

-Currently, she is a columnist for the The Wall Street Journal bi-weekly ‘Historically Speaking’.
+Currently, she is a columnist for the The Wall Street Journal bi-weekly ‘Historically Speaking’ and an Honorary Research Senior Fellow in the History Department at the University of Liverpool.
 Her next book, ‘The World Made by Women: A History of Women from the Apple to the Pill’, is scheduled to be published by Random House in 2017.

 Amanda was born in London, brought up in Los Angeles, and educated in England.
 She attended Sarah Lawrence College and Columbia University in New York, and Lady Margaret Hall in Oxford.
 She received her doctorate in 18th Century British History from Oxford University in 1998.